 In the simple lesson plan example, the tasks in the lesson plan have been labeled as an “action plan”.
 By keeping the lesson plan design simple, the focus is really on the content of the lesson plan.

-Creating an action plan when teaching your lessons is a great mindset for creating engaging lessons and proactive teaching.
+Creating an action plan when teaching your lessons is a great mindset for creating engaging lessons and maintaining high standards of proactive teaching.

 eLearning lesson plan examples